The Engineer’s Guide to Custom Cable Design

 As you have probably gathered after reading through this white paper, understanding the end application and environment it needs to perform in is imperative to the overall connectivity design.
 This information will help guide the cable engineer to select the most appropriate materials to ensure optimal performance.

 Now that you have a better idea of how different material options can affect the connectivity of your device and how those various materials are chosen, hopefully your next custom cable design project will be smooth and swift.
-Knowing the information that is needed upfront to start the design process, will make a big difference in the timeliness of a design as well as minimize unnecessary back and forth communication.
+Knowing the information that is needed upfront to start the design process will make a big difference in the timeliness of a design as well as minimizing unnecessary back and forth communication.

 Northwire, Inc. is your responsive partner in the design and development of custom interconnectivity solutions.
 Whether you have a napkin sketch or fully identified solutions, our cable design experts are available to help ask the right questions in the requirements gathering phase and select proper materials to optimize form, fit, function, and of course, cost!
 The earlier a cable design engineer gets involved in a project, the better for mitigating the risk of missing your project deadlines!